 To bring Judaism into the now.
 To make it as moving as music, as uplifting as art, as unsettling as literature, as rich as ritual, as comforting as community, as compelling as good conversation.
 And to use those art forms, and many others, to make Judaism sudden and powerful for us, right now.

 Rabbi Dan Ain

-Preacher and connector, Rabbi Dan gathers those who are open to being reached.
+Rabbi and revivalist Dan Ain gathers those who are open to being reached.
 He finds holiness in honest conversation, in the spaces where people can say what they really think and allow others to do the same.
-His latest project Because Jewish creates opportunities for our religious perspectives to be in genuine dialogue with our artists, our musicians and our everyday lives.
+His project Because Jewish creates opportunities for our religious perspectives to be in genuine dialogue with our artists, our musicians and our everyday lives.

 The Times of Israel says: "Because Jewish represents the zeitgeist of Jewish Brooklyn, circa 2016.
 Its raison d’être is to offer community and presence amidst the racing speed and technological isolation of the here and now."

 For the past decade, Rabbi Dan has been curating these offerings around New York City at the 92nd St Y (as Director of Tradition and Innovation), Brooklyn Bowl, (le) poisson rouge and as the rabbi of The New Shul.
 He's hosted Friday night dinners with comedians and cosmologists, klezmer brunches with composers and analysts, and conversations with groups of friends looking for ways to talk about God on their own terms.

 The High Holiday services he created, with blues musician and cantorial singer Jeremiah Lockwood of The Sway Machinery, is an example of finding meaningful ways to worship in the 21st century – creating experiences that speak to people living in today's world using the language, lessons and music of the past.